rgomezjnr/GcodeFilenameFormatPlus/README.md

 - base_name - the initial output filename from the object name and Cura's "Add machine prefix to job name" setting
 - job_name - same as base_name
-- date - current date in YYYY-MM-DD
-- time - current time in HH-MM
-- datetime - current time in YYYY-MM-DDTHHMMSS
-- year - current year in YYYY
-- month - current month in MM
-- day - current day in DD
-- hour - current hour in HH
-- minute - current minute in MM
 - printer_name - printer manufacturer and model
 - profile_name - name of the profile used for slicing e.g. Normal, Fine, Draft
 - layer_height - layer height/thickness, vertical resolution (mm)